 How to Start a Clean Skin Care Routine

 Building a 100% clean beauty routine might appear intimidating (and expensive.)
-It is important not to forget; starting fresh doesn’t mean throwing everything away.
+It is essential not to forget; starting fresh doesn’t mean throwing everything away.

-You’ve skimmed the labels in your bathroom and realize that the arsenal is not “100% clean,” But don’t be so quick to dismiss it.
-Many ingredients made in a lab deliver desired outcomes and are safe to use.
-The last component in your skincare list is usually a teeny amount of preservative keeping out molds and bacteria — nothing you want to be putting on your skin each day.
+You’ve skimmed the labels in your bathroom and realized that the arsenal is not “100% clean,” But don’t be so quick to dismiss it.
+Many ingredients in a lab deliver desired outcomes and are safe to use.
+The last component in your skincare list is usually a tiny amount of preservative keeping out molds and bacteria — nothing you want to be putting on your skin each day.

 Take a sensible approach to clean beauty.
 If an item is meant to stay on your skin all day, like day cream or sunscreen, look for a cleaner option.
 The same goes for body lotions and shower gels that go on over large areas.
 Change to a cleaner alternative next time!